TLGINO/TLGINO/README.md

 I have previously worked at Amazon Luxembourg as a Business Intelligence Engineer and [CERN](https://home.web.cern.ch/) as a Software Engineer, where I worked on the development of [InvenioRDM](https://inveniosoftware.org/products/rdm/).

-When I have time I also work on some UNI / personal projects, notably a mobile app [Patchify](https://play.google.com/store/apps/details?id=com.TLgino.gameupdatenotifier&hl=en_US&gl=US).
+When I have time I also work on some UNI / personal projects - check out my repos!